DantonMariano/pvm/README.md

 pvm -cv (desired version) [ex: 7.4, 8.1, 5.6]
 ```

-or use the User Interface! by executing:
+or use the Graphics User Interface in the CLI! by executing:
 ```sh
 pvm
 ```